What exactly is permafrost?

 The top 1 to 15 centimeters of permafrost is the “active layer”.
 During the summer, this layer thaws.
 Then in the winter, it freezes again.
 Even though permafrost is frozen, it doesn’t necessarily mean it’s covered with snow.

 Below the active layer, it’s the permafrost layer.
-As mentioned, this is mostly ice mixed with soils, rocks and sand.
-In general, permafrost ranges between 1 to 1000 meters in depth.
+As mentioned, this is mostly ice mixed with soils, rocks, and sand.
+In general, permafrost ranges from 1 to 1000 meters in depth.

 Why do engineers consider permafrost melt?

 As ice-rich permafrost thaws, the ground settles proportional to how much ice there is in the ground.
 When building any type of structure, engineers have to consider heaving from permafrost.

 For example, the heat used to warm the interior of a building thaws the permafrost beneath.
 Eventually, the structure begins to cave into the sinking ground without proper design.

 - 85% of Alaska is beneath permafrost where the roads are melting from degradation.

 - 30% of Yellowknife, Canada sits on Permafrost and has seen ground subsidence on average sink 1-6 cm.

 How much permafrost is there?

 Permafrost covers about 1/5 of Earth.
 It’s a prominent feature in the northern landscape that holds most of it together.